ballarat-hackerspace/association/rules-of-the-association.md

 **general meeting** means a general meeting of the members of the Association convened in accordance with Part 4 and includes an annual general meeting, a special general meeting and a disciplinary appeal meeting;

+**hacker** means a person who creates, makes, tinkers or otherwise legally modifies  software, hardware, building materials or engages in other creative outlets.
+It specifically does not apply to illegal activity.

+**hacking** is the act of performing the mentioned tasks of a hacker.
+The Ballarat Hackerspace does not use this term to refer to the illegal access of data or computer systems.

 **member** means a member of the Association;

 **member entitled to vote** means a member who under rule 13(2) is entitled to vote at a general meeting;